mbg9700/IntroDSCapstone/HomelessDeaths3_MLclassifiers.md

 <img src="HomelessDeaths3_MLclassifiers_files/figure-markdown_github/unnamed-chunk-20-1.png" style="display: block; margin: auto;" />

 While the mean value of the Kappa statistic is almost identical regardless of how many trees are used in the model, the maximum accuracy was obtained using 1,500 trees.
-Using mtry of 5 and ntree of 1,500 I will run a final random forests model.
+Using mtry of 5 and ntree of 1,500 I will run a final random forest model.

 ### C. Final Random Forests model